Pentagon's new blood-tracking system is a bust

 The system was meant to automate the tracking of blood inventory, beginning with individual donors through delivery and use in a combat zone medical facility.
 It replaces a system that required manual entry of data into Excel spreadsheets, which the report said caused frequent errors.

-The Defense Department in 2008 awarded the contract to build the system to Akimeka LLC, a software unit of Alexandria, Virginia-based VSE Corp.
-The report did not cast any blame on Akimeka, and said the system’s flaws were due to faulty specifications from the Defense Department.
+The Defence Department in 2008 awarded the contract to build the system to Akimeka LLC, a software unit of Alexandria, Virginia-based VSE Corp.
+The report did not cast any blame on Akimeka, and said the system’s flaws were due to faulty specifications from the Defence Department.

 Akimeka did not respond to a request for comment.